zenonine/navi/navi/README.md

 For example, you have a bookstore with 2 pages: book list page and book page.
 Their URLs are `/books` and `/books/:id`.

-In book page, you spit the content into 3 tabs: overview, details and reviews.
+In book page, you split the content into 3 tabs: overview, details and reviews.
 Their URLs are `/books/:id/overview` , `/books/:id/details`, `/books/:id/reviews`.

 In this case, you can create 2 stacks:

 ```
-// This stack is your root stack, maybe directly under your MaterialApp.
+// This stack could be your root stack, maybe directly under your MaterialApp.
 RouteStack(
   pages: (context, state) => [BookListPage(), BookPage()],
   updateRouteOnNewState: (state) {